Filip-Kaczmarek/binary-search-tree/README.md

   5. Balancing the BST by rotation (DSW algorithm)
   6. Deleting a BST element given by the user
-  7. Deleting the entire BST element by element with the post-order method
+  7. Deleting the entire BST element by element with the post-order method An example of input line is presented in the file 'numbers.txt'.